Dawson inscriptions pre-1830

 Pratt colours

 This mug, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, is attributed to Dawson in their catalogue.
 The text is more crudely painted than on the items above.
-I have included it here because the enamels have a similar earthy palette to the plate below.
+I have included it here because the enamels have a similar earthy palette to the plates below.

 The plate below from the Victoria and Albert Museum Collection has a 'DAWSON & CO' in a semi-circle surrounding the numeral '4' impressed mark.